Tinkerforge/doc/source/Hardware/Bricklets/Linear_Poti.rst

 Test your Linear Poti Bricklet
 ------------------------------

+* move from 0 to 100 and back

 For a simple test connect your Ambient Light Sensor to an arbitrary :ref:`Brick <product_overview_bricks>` over the supplied cable (see picture below).